yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 }
 ```

+If we treat blocks attached to items like `fn`, `if`, `match` and `loop` as
+interchangeable with keyword blocks like `async`, `unsafe`, and `try` we
+can intuitively use them in any combination.

-This leaves room for discussions over whether or not there should be a `try`
+This leaves room for discussions over whether or not there should also be a
-effect equivalent to `async fn` where the function definition itself also
+`try` effect equivalent to `async fn`, where the function definition itself
-exists within the monad, similar to the original `throw` proposals, completing
+also exists within the monad, similar to the original `throws function`
-the symmetry.
-It remains to be seen whether or not any of this can actually
+proposals.
+Also, it remains to be seen whether or not any of this can actually
-parse successfully but I hope others agree with me that it's worth digging
+parse successfully but I hope others agree with me that this is all worth
-into.
+digging into.

 ## Conclusion

 With all three of these proposals you would be able pick and choose how you
-want to handle fallibility.
-A single keyword enables the effect, and you have a
+want to handle control flow with Try types.
+A single keyword enables the
-slew of scopes at which you can enable the effect.
-The similarity between async
+effect, and you have a slew of scopes at which you can enable the effect.
+The
-effects and try effects would make both of them easier to teach.
-Once you're
+similarity between async effects and try effects would make both of them easier
-familiar with one of the effects the other should come intuitively.
+to teach.
+Once you're familiar with one of the effects the other should come
+intuitively.